 Although some studies show a stable incidence of multiple sclerosis, the number of cases in other locales is increasing.
-In Olmsted County, the prevalence quintupled and the incidence quadrupled in the past 70 years (Wynn et al 1989), although it appears to have plateaued in some high prevalence areas (Mayr et al 2003).
+In Olmsted County, the prevalence quintupled and the incidence quadrupled in the past 70 years (Wynn et al 1989), although it appears to have stabilized in high prevalence areas (Mayr et al 2003).
 In Canada, the increase is largely in females (Orton et al 2006).
 The prevalence of multiple sclerosis has increased in regions of Scotland, Finland, Norway, Lower Saxony, Sardinia, Italy, Sicily, and the French West Indies (Kurtzke 1991).
 Allergy, Crohn disease, and type I diabetes show similar geographical distribution and increasing incidence.
 The increase has been attributed to altered immune regulation as exposure to infectious diseases has diminished (Bach 2002).

 Geographical variation in the prevalence of multiple sclerosis is striking.
 Multiple sclerosis is rare in equatorial countries.
 The disease becomes more common with distance from the equator in either hemisphere.
-Variation is partially due to Northern European, especially Scandinavian, ancestry in affected populations, but there is also an environmental influence (Page et al 1993).
-In the United States, early studies showed northern areas had a prevalence of over 100 per 100,000, whereas it was only 20 per 100,000 in southern states.
-This gradient attenuated over time.
+This variation is partially due to Northern European, especially Scandinavian, ancestry in affected populations, but there is also an environmental influence (Page et al 1993).
+In the United States, early studies showed that northern areas had a prevalence of over 100 per 100,000, whereas it was only 20 per 100,000 in southern states.
+This gradient has attenuated over time.
 Incidence is high (greater than 30 in 100,000) in northern Europe from Iceland to Russia, and in Canada, New Zealand, and southern Australia.
 Incidence is moderate (5 to 29 in 100,000) in the Mediterranean basin, the southern United States, and southern South America.
 Incidence is low (less than 5 in 100,000) in East Asia, India, Africa, the Caribbean, Central America, Mexico (especially in Indians and mestizos), and northern South America (Kurtzke 1975; 1993; Pugliatti et al 2002).

 Is the cause of multiple sclerosis genetic or environmental?
 Migration, ethnic, and twin studies suggest that genes and environment both influence the development of multiple sclerosis.
 Northern European ancestry is a major risk factor for development of multiple sclerosis.
 Scandinavian ancestry is strongly correlated with multiple sclerosis risk (Pearson product moment correlation = 0.5).
 English ancestry is negatively correlated in the United States (-0.5) (Page et al 1993).
 The rate in England is 42 to 80 per 100,000 (Kurtzke 1975).
 Israeli Jews have a prevalence of up to 62 per 100,000, but Christians (35 per 100,000), Moslem Arabs (15), Druze (11), and Bedouins (17) have lower rates (Alter et al 2006).
 Genetically similar immigrants have half the rate of native-born Jews, suggesting an environmental factor.
 Other groups also have a low incidence of multiple sclerosis (Gypsies, Asians, and native black Africans).
 Five percent of multiple sclerosis patients in the United States are black.
 Black Americans of African ancestry (often racially mixed) born anywhere in the United States have a relatively high risk compared to native Africans, but half the rate of Caucasians in the United States (Kurtzke et al 1979).
 They are more likely to have optico-spinal symptoms, larger MRI lesion volumes, and faster disease progression than whites.
 In contrast, people of Japanese ancestry in the United States have low rates of multiple sclerosis (Detels et al 1977), but much or all of the association disappears when covariates such as socioeconomic status are excluded (Marrie et al 2006).

-Single nucleotide polymorphisms (SNPs) linked to multiple sclerosis appear in the IL-1, IL-2 receptor, IL-7 receptor alpha chain, T cell receptor-related SH2D2A, CD6 (CD4 T cell proliferation), CD24 costimulatory and antigen presentation molecule, CD58 adhesion molecule, EOMES, LMP2 (proteosome MBP antigen processing), MLANA, THADA, IFN-gamma, IFN-gamma receptor (debated), interferon regulatory factor-5 (IRF-5), MxA, OAS1, brain-derived neurotrophic factor (BDNF), RAGE, chemokines (CCL3, CCL15, and others), tissue plasminogen activator, GPC5 and KIF1B (axonal transport of mitochondria and synaptic vesicles), mitochondrial complex I, free radical scavengers (paraoxonase I), anti-glycation (glyoxalase I).
+Single nucleotide polymorphisms (SNPs) linked to multiple sclerosis appear in the IL-1, IL-2 receptor, IL-7 receptor alpha chain, T cell receptor-related SH2D2A, CD24 costimulatory and antigen presentation molecule, CD58 adhesion molecule, IFN-gamma, IFN-gamma receptor (debated), interferon regulatory factor-5 (IRF-5), MxA, brain-derived neurotrophic factor (BDNF), RAGE, chemokines (CCL3, CCL15, and others), tissue plasminogen activator, GPC5 and KIF1B (axonal transport of mitochondria and synaptic vesicles), mitochondrial complex I, free radical scavengers (paraoxonase I), and anti-glycation (glyoxalase I).
 SNP links are absent for interferon regulatory factor 1, bax, bcl-2, bcl-x, and p53.
 The IL-7 receptor alpha link is weak, but altered functions could be important in a subset of patients, as IL-7 enhances immunity and the receptor chain is upregulated by steroids, tumor necrosis factor, and type I interferons.